winston-lin-wei-cheng/Chunk-Level-Attention-SER/README.md

 # For general usage
-The implementation is for the MSP-Podcast corpus, however, the framework can be applied on general speech-based sequence-to-one tasks (e.g., speaker recognition, gender detection or SER).
+The implementation is for the MSP-Podcast corpus, however, the framework can be applied on general speech-based sequence-to-one tasks (e.g., speaker recognition, gender detection, acoustic event classification or SER...etc).
 If you want to apply the framework on your own tasks, here are some important parameters need to be specified in the **DynamicChunkSplitTrainingData/DynamicChunkSplitTestingData** functions under the **utils.py** file,
 1. max duration in second of your corpus (i.e., Tmax)
 2. desired chunk window length in second (i.e., Wc)
 3. number of chunks splitted in a sentence (i.e., C = ceiling of Tmax/Wc)